 How to avoid:

 - Before you enter Vietnam it’s very important to know exchange rates and a rough estimate of how much things should cost.
-Double check how much money you’ve had exchanged and don’t just pay for things without already knowing about how much it should be.
+Double-check how much money you’ve had exchanged and don’t just pay for things without already knowing about how much it should be.
 Carrying a small calculator or using the calculator on your mobile phone is a good choice.

 - Always carry a range of bills, the smaller the better, so that they have no chance to short change you.

 - Always confirm what currency a price is in and pay in the currency they’ve quoted.
-If a price is quoted in dollars and you choose to pay in Vietnamese dong, always double check the exchange rate used to make the conversion.
+If a price is quoted in dollars and you choose to pay in Vietnamese dong, always double-check the exchange rate used to make the conversion.

 - Be meticulous with counting any time money change hands and never accept torn or damaged bills which are usually difficult to spend later.

 - Get familiar with Vietnamese dong.
-Even though all the denominations are different sizes and colors, it can still be hard to differentiate the similar ones.
+Even though all the denominations are different sizes and colors, it can still be hard to differentiate similar ones.
 For instance, the 200,000 and 50,000 denominations are slightly varied shades of red.

-Learn more about money issue in Vietnam.
+Learn more about the money issues in Vietnam.

-If you've lost a lot of money or are particularly concerned about a scam, you can report it to Vietnam National Administration of Tourism.
+If you've lost a lot of money or are particularly concerned about a scam, you can report it to the Vietnam National Administration of Tourism.
 Address: 80 Quan Su Street, Hoan Kiem District, Hanoi.
 Tel: (84-4) 3 942 3760.

-If you unfortunately fall foul of a scam during your free time on a tour with Odyssey, don’t hesitate to contact your tour guide or travel consultant.
+If you unfortunately fall foul of a scam during your free time on a tour with Odynovo, don’t hesitate to contact your tour guide or travel consultant.
 During your tour, your travel consultant is always just a phone call away within 24 hours to make you feel confident and secured.
 Learn more about our travel service.